gravitational/teleport/rfd/0095-teleport-key-agent-extension.md

 1) Make this feature opt-in, with a new forwarding option. e.g. `ForwardAgent local-all`

+2) Provide adequate warnings to the user to inform them of the increased security risk, through documentation and or client logs.

-2) Implement agent restrictions similar to [OpenSSH's agent restrictions](https://www.openssh.com/agent-restrict.html#:~:text=Agent%20restriction%20in%20OpenSSH).
+3) Implement agent restrictions similar to [OpenSSH's agent restrictions](https://www.openssh.com/agent-restrict.html#:~:text=Agent%20restriction%20in%20OpenSSH).
 This would be a more sophisticated approach that would provide a way to limit how forwarded keys can be used.
 This option would warrant a separate RFD.

 #### Kubernetes